Scanysses/Auto_1e-7_Stepping/README.md

 </p>

 ```
-By default keybind is "O"
+By default keybind is set to "O"
 ```

 <p>